 I was ready to hit the streets of Boston in comfort and style.
 I also would like to note that the necklace I have on is an original design from my sister Lauren Shapiro and can be found on Facebook at Gawdawful Creations (take a moment to look over her unique creations).
 Our first night in Boston was awesome, we reconnected with friends and family and had a ball!
 It was a great way to start our vacation.

 As always during my travels I bring home souvenirs from wherever I am.
 Typically, they either have the name of the city, state, country, or brand that represents the place.
 I was already picking up weight in my luggage.
 So, I opted for a cute pair of Boston Red Sox briefs to bring home as my memento from Beantown.
 The cool thing about these little things was (without a doubt) the price tag, coming in at $1.99 they were my most frugal purchase!

 The last part of this article is dedicated to a photo summary of a couple different outings and outfits over the course of our trip.
 We had so much fun discovering wonderful food, fashion and historical places.
 I thought I’d share a bit.
 First, I wore a funky baseball cap with Albert Einstein on it, purchased from his foundation.
 Then, I paired that with a basic black tank top, a pair of high-waisted stretch white denim shorts with black pinstripes.
-Accompanying it was my very comfortable stylish Aztec printed loafers.
+I wore very comfortable stylish Aztec printed loafers to accompany it.

 This was the town center in Salem where there was a bronze statue of “Bewitched”